pcdshub/typhos/docs/source/save.rst

 There are two major ways to use this created file:

 1. Execute the Python file from the command line.
-This will route the call through the standard :func:`.typhon.cli.typhon_cli` meaning all options described there are also available.
+This will route the call through the standard :func:`.cli.typhon_cli` meaning all options described there are also available.

 .. code:: bash